 Unless you purchase a dedicated dining package or are sailing on an all-inclusive cruise line, chances are you’ll spend most meals in the buffet (close to the pool) or the main dining room.
+If you want to eat healthy on a cruise, you can normally always choose from a variety of salads and other healthy dished from the buffet.
 The main dining room is a large sit-down style banquet room, where you’ll likely be seated at a table with other passengers.
 Some cruise ships assign this table; on others, you can choose where you’d like to sit.
 Normally the same server will serve you each meal here, which can be a huge benefit for cruisers with dietary restrictions.

 You can also eat at specialty restaurants.
 These restaurants typically serve cuisine from a specific chef or culture (like Japanese sushi bars, authentic Italian trattorias, or Brazilian steakhouses).
 These restaurants are rarely included in your fare, and it’s best to make a reservation for them in advance.
 They’re typically more intimate and offer high-quality fare.
 Some specialty restaurants are only available to guests staying in certain cabin classes, like suites or spa rooms.